-At the zoo, we care for three armadillos: one male, Rocco; one female, Virginia; and their son, Stewart.
+At the zoo, we care for four armadillos: one female, Violet; her mate, Rocco; and his sons, Stewart and Glyp.
 Early in the day, the armadillos are usually buried in mulch, sleeping in their habitats.
 Later in the day, though, you’ll see them actively investigating their environment.

 We feed the armadillos a special zoo insectivore pellet, apples, and mealworms.
 For entertainment, the armadillos enjoy rotten logs, boxes, and bags to forage in.
 Plastic pools filled with sand and mulch are a favorite for digging.
 They like to chase small plastic boomer balls and enjoy any hiding structures, such as rabbit huts, for new places to sleep.